Brand Name Lumigan Common Name bimatoprost

 How should I use this medication?

 The recommended dose of bimatoprost is one drop in the affected eye(s) in the evening.
-This medication should not be used more than once a day.
+This medication should not be used more than once a day, since using this medication more often than once a day may cause it to be less effective in lowering the pressure in the eye.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.